 What if I don’t have a dentist?

 Many dentists offer professional whitening, so a quick online search for dentists in your area is a great place to start.
-Be sure to check out their website and read reviews to make sure the office is a good fit for you and your whitening goals.
+Check out their website and read reviews to ensure the office is a good fit for you and your whitening goals.

 Are there any side effects?